 Muslim Link has written and published stories aimed at addressing anti-Black racism in Muslim communities over the last eight years.
-The following recommendations are informed by this work, our experience receiving media requests for Muslim speakers, our regular reading of coverage of Muslim communities by mainstream and Muslim media, and our observations publishing thousands of Muslim community events from across Canada over.
+The following recommendations are informed by this work, our experience receiving media requests for Muslim speakers, our regular reading of coverage of Muslim communities by mainstream and Muslim media, and our observations publishing thousands of Muslim community events from across Canada over several years.

 “The beauty of anti-racism is that you don’t have to pretend to be free of racism to be anti-racist.
 Anti-racism is the commitment to fight racism wherever you find it, including in yourself.
 And it’s the only way forward.”- Ijeomo Oluo, African American anti-racism activist

 In honour of Black History Month, Muslim Link has invited Tunisian journalist Huda Mzioudet, the co-founder of the Black Tunisian women's organization "Anbar", to discuss her experiences as a Black Tunisian growing up in Tunisia, doing investigative journalism in Libya, and now conducting academic research in Quebec.

 Black Muslim Women in Quebec (Femmes Noires Musulmanes au Québec) is a new initiative that was launched on Saturday, October 20 in Montreal at Espace Mushagalusa.
 The initiative is funded by the Inspirit Foundation and supported by DESTA Black Youth Network.